-We use an online learning management system, called Moodle which provides all students with access to learning materials including lecture notes, tutorial materials, discussion boards, sample assessments, video lecture recordings, online textbooks and information on how to contact your teachers.
-Students will be shown during Orientation how to access and navigate Moodle.
-If you experience any issues with accessing Moodle, please email the Student Information Services Team at SIS@unswcollege.edu.au.
+We use an online learning management system, called Moodle which provides all students with access to learning materials including, lecture notes, tutorial materials, discussion boards, sample assessments, video lecture recordings, online textbooks and information on how to contact your teachers.
+Moodle is available 24 hours a day, 7 days a week.
+Students will be shown during orientation how to access and navigate Moodle.
+Ongoing support is always available via our IT Help Desk Team.

+helpdesk@unswcollege.edu.au.